lollipopman/bash-ini-builtin-blog-post/README.md

 `make_new_assoc_variable`.
 Once we have created our `TOC` variable we call the `ini_parse_file` function with our file, config, and handler function.
-We are using the excellent [inih](https://github.com/benhoyt/inih) library to do the heavy lifting of parsing the INI, but we do need to implement the inih handler
+We are using the excellent [inih](https://github.com/benhoyt/inih) library to do the complicated parsing of the INI, but we do need to implement the inih handler
 function:

 ``` C